ericoporto/ArrowSelect/README.md

 Get point of the nearest interactive available at a direction.
 Returns true if the cursor is successfully moved.

+### `void filterInteractiveType(InteractiveType interactiveType, InteractiveFilter filter=0)`

+Filters or not a interactive type for cursor moveCursorDirection and getNearestInteractivePointAtDirection.

 ### `bool ArrowSelect.areKeyboardArrowsEnable()`

 Returns true if regular keyboard arrows are enabled for cursor movements.

 ### `bool ArrowSelect.enableKeyboardArrows(bool isKeyboardArrowsEnabled = 1)`

 Enables or disables (by passing `false`) regular keyboard arrows handled by this module.

 ### `Triangle* ArrowSelect.triangleFromOriginAngleAndDirection(Point* origin, int direction, int spreadAngle=90)`

 Returns a Triangle instance with one point at the origin points and the two other points separated by spreadAngle, and at the direction angle

 ### `int ArrowSelect.distanceInteractivePoint(Interactive* s, Point* a)`

 Retuns the distance between an interactive and a point.

 ### `Interactive* ArrowSelect.closestValidInteractivePoint(Interactive* Interactives[], Point* a)`

 Returns the closest interactive to a point.

 ### `Interactive*[] ArrowSelect.getInteractives()`

 Get a list of all interactives on screen.

 ### `bool ArrowSelect.isInteractiveInsideTriangle(Interactive* p, Point* a, Point* b, Point* c)`

 Returns true if an interactive is inside a triangle defined by three points.

 ### `Interactive*[] ArrowSelect.whichInteractivesInTriangle(Interactive* Interactives[], Point* a, Point* b, Point* c)`

 Returns a list of which triangles are inside a triangle defined by three points.

 ## Implementation details

 This is just the detail on how things works on this module

 ### Problem

 By using keyboard arrow keys or joystick directional hat, select between clickable things on screen.

 ### Solution